Geometric perspective on Nichols algebras

-\begin{lemma} The pairing $\Pp(R)\ot \Pp(R^*)\to \one$ is non-degenerate if and only if $R\cong \B(\Pp(R))$. \end{lemma} \begin{proof} One direction follows from the fact that the graded dual of $\B(V)$ is $\B(V^*)$, see \ref{lem:nicholsdual}.
+\begin{lemma} Let $R$ be a ccc Hopf algebra.
+The restriction of the pairing $R\ot R^*\to \one$ to $\Pp(R)\ot \Pp(R^*)$ is non-degenerate if and only if $R\cong \B(\Pp(R))$. \end{lemma} \begin{proof} One direction follows from the fact that the graded dual of $\B(V)$ is $\B(V^*)$, see Lemma \ref{lem:nicholsdual}.
 Assume, on the other hand, that the pairing is non-degenerate.
-By the previous proposition, it will be enough to prove that $R^*$ is generated by $W=\Pp(R^*)$.
-By a dual argument, $R$ is then generated by $V=\Pp(R)$, and we can use the previous proposition to finish the proof.
+By the previous lemma, it will be enough to prove that $R$ is generated by $V=\Pp(R)$.
+By a dual argument, $R^*$ is generated by $W=\Pp(R^*)$, and we can use the Lemma \ref{lem:pgen} to finish the proof.

-Now for the coradical filtration $(R_i^*)$ of $R^*$ it holds that $R^*_0=K$ and $R^*_1=K\oplus W$.
-Since the coradical filtration is dual to the radical filtration, It holds that $R^*_1\cong (R/J^2)^*$ where $J$ is the Jacobson radical of $R$.
-The fact that the pairing between $V$ and $W$ is non-degenerate then means that the image of $V$ inside $R/J^2$ must be onto.
-But this means that $V$ generates $R$ as a unital algebra.
-By a similar argument $W$ generates $R^*$, and by the previous proposition $R$ is a Nichols algebra. \end{proof}